 Todd T. Pietri

 Mr. Pietri co-founded Milestone Venture Partners with Ed Goodman in October 1999.
 He brings operating and investment experience to its management.
 Since launching MVP II in 2001, Mr. Pietri has developed expertise and relationships in the financial services IT, pharmaceutical IT, healthcare media, marketing services and outsourced business service sectors.
-Mr. Pietri is responsible for thirteen Milestone investments: BizBash Media, Derivatives Portfolio Management (successfully sold to Mellon Financial in February 2005), Octagon Research Solutions (successfully sold to Accenture Inc. in August 2012), GenomeQuest, Oddcast, SmartAnalyst, MedPage Today (successfully sold to Everyday Health in December 2010), MDX Medical ("Vitals"), Peridrome , TargetSpot, BA-Insight, Halfpenny Technologies and MapMyFitness.
+Mr. Pietri is responsible for fourteen Milestone investments: BizBash Media, Derivatives Portfolio Management (successfully sold to Mellon Financial in February 2005), Octagon Research Solutions (successfully sold to Accenture Inc. in August 2012), GenomeQuest, Oddcast, SmartAnalyst, MedPage Today (successfully sold to Everyday Health in December 2010), MDX Medical ("Vitals"), Peridrome , TargetSpot, BA-Insight, Halfpenny Technologies, MapMyFitness and Cureatr.